Lord Edward FitzGerald: Lead-up to arrest

 Lord Edward FitzGerald's social position made him the most important United Irish leader still at liberty.
 On 9 May a reward of £1,000 was offered by Dublin Castle for his apprehension.
 Since the arrests at Bond's, FitzGerald had been in hiding, but had twice visited his wife in disguise and was himself visited by his stepfather Ogilvie and his friend William Lawless; he generally observed less caution than his situation required.
 Meanwhile, the date for the rising was finally fixed for 23 May and FitzGerald awaited the day hidden by Mary Moore above her family's inn in Thomas Street Dublin.

 Tipped off that the house was going to be raided, Moore turned to Francis Magan, a Catholic barrister and trusted sympathiser, who agreed to hide Fitzgerald.
-Making their way to Magan's on 18 May, Fitzgerald's party was challenged by Major Henry Sirr and a company of Dumbarton Fencibles.
+Making their way to Magan's on 18 May, Fitzgerald's party was challenged by Henry Sirr, the town-major of Dublin, and a company of Dumbarton Fencibles.
 Moore escaped with Fitzgerald (William Putnam McCabe and other of his bodyguard were arrested) and took him back to Thomas Street to the house of Nicholas Murphy.

 Moore explained to Magan what had happened and, unbeknownst to her, Magan informed Dublin Castle.
 The Moores were raided that day.
 Mary, running to warn the Leinster Directory meeting nearby in James's Gate, received a bayonet cut across the shoulders.